 All the grants are connected to the local communities where BRANDT does business.
 The mission of The BRANDT Foundation is “to provide meaningful assistance and support to the communities, farms and families where BRANDT has facilities.”

-The BRANDT Foundation is a private foundation, funded through donations from BRANDT Consolidated, Inc. and BRANDT employees.
+The BRANDT Foundation is a private foundation, funded through donations from BRANDT, Inc. and BRANDT employees.